azoff/bpm/README.md

    - Uses a [levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) calculation to determine the closest match to a package search term
    - `key` `string` A required string to search for

+- `bpm.combine` ( )
+  - Provides a combined link for all of the script added in the manifest.

 - `bpm.list` ( )
     - Outputs a list of available packages available to install

 - `bpm.manifest` ( )
    - Outputs a list of installed packages and their URLs